sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

     Liferay-JS-Config: /META-INF/resources/config.js
     Web-ContextPath: /dynamic-data-mapping-type-time

-First name the bundle with a reader-friendly `Bundle-Name` and a unique `Bundle-SymbolicName` (it's common to use the root package of your module's Java classes), then set the version.
+Name the bundle with a reader-friendly `Bundle-Name` and a unique `Bundle-SymbolicName` (it's common to use the root package of your module's Java classes), then set the version.
 Point to the JavaScript configuration file (`config.js`) that defines JavaScript modules added by your module (you'll get